 Access to a PPO network can:

-• Make it easier to find the nearest care in the event of needing medical attention
+- Make it easier to find the nearest care in the event of needing medical attention

-• Give a preferred rate on medical services
+- Give a preferred rate on medical services

-• Provide the best coverage percentage for eligible expenses
+- Provide the best coverage percentage for eligible expenses

 Comprehensive visitor insurance plans will provide coverage for providers within their PPO network.

 Selecting a plan with a higher policy maximum will give parents the best safeguard in the event of an emergency medical event.
+With a higher policy maximum, a parent visiting the US will have more cushion when it comes to covered medical expenses.

 While a higher policy maximum may increase the policy's cost, it will give higher protection and prevent more out-of-pocket costs for expensive medical treatment such as hospitalization or surgery.

-Emergency medical evacuation is a crucial benefit of visitors insurance that will offer coverage in the event that your parents have an emergency medical event and need to be airlifted or transported to the nearest hospital that can properly handle their treatment.
+Emergency medical evacuation is a crucial benefit of travel insurance that will offer coverage in the event that your parents have an emergency medical event and need to be airlifted or transported to the nearest hospital that can properly handle their treatment.

-What Does Repatriation of Remains Coverage Provide?
+What Does Repatriation of Remains Coverage Provide for My Elderly Parents Visiting the US?

 This benefit ensures that if a parent were to suddenly pass away during their visit, family members would receive coverage and assistance with local authorities when it comes to returning their remains back to their home country.

-Why Consider Accidental Death & Dismemberment Coverage?
+Why Consider Accidental Death & Dismemberment Coverage for Visitors to the US?

 The accidental death and dismemberment benefit can help provide financial assistance to family members if a parent were to pass away or become seriously dismembered during their travels.